Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: MILP Sign Optimization and the Discrepancy

-In practice, $\delta_{\rm LLL}$ is much smaller than its worst-case upper bound: empirical observations on cyclotomic LLL reductions \cite{LLPS19,KEF20} show $\delta_{\rm LLL}\le 2^{O(\sqrt n)}$ on typical bases, which is dominated by $\gamma_{\rm CDPR}$ and contributes no additional security gap.
+In practice, $\delta_{\rm LLL}$ is much smaller than its worst-case upper bound: empirical observations on cyclotomic LLL reductions \cite{LLPS19,KEF20} show $\delta_{\rm LLL}\le 2^{O(\sqrt n)}$ on typical bases, which is dominated by $\gamma$ and contributes no additional security gap.
+Here $\delta_{\rm LLL}$ denotes the approximation-factor overhead introduced by the algebraic-LLL balance preprocessing \cite{LLPS19,KEF20} on adversarial inputs.

-The covering radius $\mu_\infty(\sigma(R))=\tilde\Theta(\sqrt n)$ (Proposition \ref{prop:cover-lower}) is a worst-case bound over all targets, and the coordinate-wise rounding error $n/2$ (Lemma \ref{lem:cover}) is a worst-case bound for a specific coordinate-basis rounding strategy.
-Our $O(1)$ discrepancy $\delta^*$ does not contradict either bound: it applies to the specific structured target given by the log-sine matrix $\mathbf{M}$ with optimized sign selection, a much more favourable setting than the covering-radius worst case.
+The covering radius $\mu_\infty(\sigma(R))=\tilde\Theta(\sqrt n)$ (Proposition \ref{prop:coverlower}) is a worst-case bound over all targets, and the coordinate-wise rounding error $n/2$ (Lemma \ref{lem:cover}) is a worst-case bound for a specific coordinate-basis rounding strategy.
+Our discrepancy $\delta^*$ does not contradict either bound: it applies to the specific structured target given by the logsine matrix $\mathbf{M}$ with optimized sign selection, a much more favourable setting than the covering-radius worst case.